laurenchen0631/English-Learning/category/common_phrase.md

 - well into 離..有一段時間了 == far into something or far along in something.
 	- Until well into this century, the mentally ill were often targets of suspicion and even hostility.
 	- It was well into the morning before she awoke.
 The car was well into the tunnel when it broke down.
+- in circulation 流通/流傳 == going or passing from person to person or place to place
+	- That rumor has been in circulation for a long time.
+	- coins no longer in circulation
+	- by 1500, after only 45 years of the printed book, there were 9 million in circulation

 ## Emphasis
 - an end in itself 本身即很重要的事物